OU-Libraries/cdm-util-scripts/README.md

 The match modes differ only in their treatment of compound objects.
 Both match field-based transcriptions for simple, single-item objects.
 There can be only one match mode per-collection.

 Match mode `page` matches each field-based transcription to the page-level metadata for the corresponding page inside the page's compound object.
-If a page's field-based transcription is blank, it silently skips it.
-If there are no filled pages in a work, it silently skips that work.
+If a page's field-based transcription is blank, it skips it.

 Match mode `object` matches a single field-based transcription page to the object-level metadata for a compound object.
 It chooses the first filled page,  meaning the first page in an object that has a non-empty value in any field.
 It ignores any filled pages after the first.
-If there are no filled pages in a FromThePage work, it exports nothing but prints a warning on finishing.
+If there are no filled pages in a FromThePage work, it skips it.

 ### ftp2catcher